madieleong/A00430926_MCDA5510/README.md

 # About the Class

 Frankly speaking, I am not from a computer science background and have no software development knowledge at all so I heard a lot of new terms during the class.
-However, I
+However,

-I am not familiar with any languages mentioned except Java.
+I am not familiar with any languages mentioned in the class except Java.

+I heard quite a few project management methodologies and